Brad Jones (American football)

-Bradley Edward Jones (born April 1, 1986) is a former American football linebacker.
-He was drafted by the Green Bay Packers in the seventh round of the 2009 NFL Draft, and played college football at Colorado.
+Bradley Edward Jones (born April 1, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Green Bay Packers in the seventh round of the 2009 NFL draft, and played college football for the Colorado Buffaloes.
 With the Packers, he was part of their Super Bowl XLV team that beat the Pittsburgh Steelers.

-Early years
+Early life

 Jones played football for East Lansing High School from 2000-2003.
 As a senior captain and team MVP, Jones was a First-team All-State selection and All-state Dream Team performer by the Detroit Free Press, when the Lansing State Journal also named him the Defensive Player of the Year.
 During his senior and junior years he earned First-team All-Conference (Capitol Area Athletic Conference), All-area and All-area Dream Team honors by the Lansing State Journal.
 The Detroit Free Press made him an All-State special mention honoree his junior year, as he also earned a spot on the First-team All-conference when he was a sophomore.

 As a senior, he recorded 117 total tackles (79 solo), 18 tackles for loss, 11 sacks, two fumble recoveries (including one for a 70-yard touchdown), five forced fumbles, four interceptions (with one going for a 30-yard touchdown), 15 quarterback hurries and six pass deflections.
 On offense, where he also started at tight end, he reeled in 27 passes and five touchdowns for 501 yards.
 As a junior and dual starter once again, he compiled 110 total tackles (62 solo), 11 stuffs for loss, five sacks, four fumble recoveries, two forced fumbles, two interceptions, five quarterback pressures, three pass breakups and one blocked field goal.
 He also caught 12 balls and one touchdown totaling 280 yards.
 During his sophomore season, he finished with 99 total stops (42 solo), six tackles for loss, two sacks, one recovered fumble, one interception, three quarterback hurries and one pass deflection, while also netting one reception for 30 yards.
 East Lansing was the 9-2 conference champs his senior year, 6-4 his junior season and 13-1 his sophomore year, losing in the second round of the state playoffs.

 In addition to football, he lettered four years in track & field, where he competed in the 200-meter dash (21.7 career-best) and the 110m hurdles (14.32 career-best), earning All-area and All-regional runner-up honors as a junior.
 He also played basketball as a freshman and sophomore.